This website uses cookies

 4. Shipping Insurance

-Another important factor that adds to your shipping cost is insurance.
-For instance, if you are running an online jewelry store and shipping goods of considerably high value, your goods need to be insured.
-The shipping insurance will reimburse the sender in case the goods are lost in transit or if they are damaged.
-It’s an expensive service, to say the least.
-This is an important factor to consider when you calculate shipping costs.
+Another important factor that increases your shipping cost is insurance.
+For instance, if you run an online jewelry store and ship goods of considerably high value, your goods need to be insured.

 5. Delivery Timings

 Most shipping companies offer a wide range of shipping options.
-Companies like Amazon have revolutionized the shipping process, by now offering fast shipping anywhere in the country.
-But Amazon does it by having multiple fulfillment centers.
+Companies like Amazon have revolutionized the shipping process by offering fast shipping anywhere in the country.
+However, Amazon does it by having multiple fulfillment centers.
 Most ecommerce store owners can only ship products from a single location.

-Having a shipping cost calculator on your site could ease the decision making process for your customer.
+Having a shipping cost calculator on your site could ease your customer’s decision-making process.
 If you know that you are offering competitive prices, the shipping cost calculation tool could actually prove to be an excellent way to market your business as well.
 Here’s a brief look at how the shipping cost estimator will work.

 Cost Amount